nancyyao/Flix/README.md

-# Project 2 - Flix
+# Flix iOS App

-Flix is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flix is a movie listings app that uses the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Time spent: 15 hours spent in total